PrabhashDilhan/ForceMultiPart/README.md

 # AsyncHTTPClient

 This class mediator can be used to invoke a backend service inside the class mediator using java.net.http package (introduced in Java 11).
+This uses sendAsync(HttpRequest, BodyHandler) method which sends the request and receives the response asynchronously.
 To engage the class mediator you need  to use a custom mediation policy as below and then use the respond mediator.
 Make sure to change the backend URL as you need.

 <ul>
 <li>connectionTimeout: the time to establish the connection with the remote host</li>